dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Mexico/mx-apm.md

 {{% /alert %}}

 ## OXXO
 **OXXO**, the largest convenience store chain in Mexico, provides a service to let your customers pay for their purchases.
-Your customers must provide the coupon in the store.
-The customer can pay the coupon using cash or cards.
+Your customers must provide the coupon in the store and they can pay using cash or cards.

 ### Request parameters
 You need to include specific fields for this payment method to work correctly.
 Check the [Purchase operation]({{< ref purchase-operations.md >}}#request-parameters) article for details on authentication, languages of the response, and basic purchase parameters such as amount and currency.